 The GSI was launched in August 2013.
-Now with 16 members, with operations covering 8 countries – Australia, Canada, Chile, Faroe Islands, Ireland, New Zealand, Norway, and the United Kingdom the group represents over 50% of the global farmed salmon sector.
+Now with 14 members, with operations covering 8 countries – Australia, Canada, Chile, Faroe Islands, Ireland, New Zealand, Norway, and the United Kingdom the group represents approximately 50% of the global farmed salmon sector.

 What it means to be a member of the GSI

 The GSI is founded on three clear principles: